 As you await approval, we encourage you to browse this website and become more familiar with this student leadership recognition program that strengthens the lives of our nation’s elementary students and the schools in which they are enrolled.

 Step 3: Get Ready to Begin

-The national office will notify you once your chapter is approved, and you’ll receive welcome materials.
-Once your chapter is approved, you will have access to the NEHS Handbook and member-only portions of this website.
+The national office will notify you by email with your login information once your chapter is approved.
+You’ll then receive a letter and welcome materials.
+You will also have access to the NEHS Handbook and member-only portions of this website.
 These resources will help your chapter to develop:

 - Selection procedures, including choosing an induction date for new members.
-You’ll need to publish selection procedures and make those procedures available.
+You’ll need to publish selection procedures and make it available.

 - Chapter service projects, meetings, and other activities to build and support an active chapter at your school.

 Your adviser will also receive a series of emails welcoming them to the NEHS family, with additional information to help them get their chapters set up and ready for induction.